acidburn0zzz/nolith-release-tools/doc/merge-ce-into-ee.md

     git checkout 7-14-stable-ee
     ```

-1. Make sure your branch has all the latest changes:
+1. Make sure your local branch has all the latest changes:

     ```sh
     git pull origin 7-14-stable-ee